learning-unlimited/ESP-Website/esp/esp/program/controllers/autoscheduler/README.rst

 manipulator.py
 ~~~~~~~~~~~~~~

-Implements the schedule/unschedule/move/swap operations.
+Implements the schedule/unschedule/move/swap manipulations.
 Keeps track of a
-history of operations performed and allows actions to be undone.
+history of manipulations performed and allows actions to be undone.
 History can
 also be rendered into or replayed from a JSON object.

 data_model.py